-You’ve heard all the hype about mindfulness and are, no doubt, intrigued by all of its benefits.
+You’ve heard all the hype about mindfulness activities and are, no doubt, intrigued by all of its benefits.
 But you’re way too busy to spend hours on a meditation mat or chanting in a dark room full of strangers.
 Well, you’re in luck.
 Incorporating mindfulness into your day is easier than you think.
-With these five easy mindfulness hacks, you’ll be reaping the benefits in no time.
+With these five easy mindfulness activities, you’ll be reaping the benefits in no time.

 Use Your Phone to Your Advantage